monadicsystems/monadicsystems.github.io/post8.md

       pure name
 ```

-The `p` parser is only supposed to extract data from the HTTP request, but a developer may modify the HTTP response by mistake when defining `p` and the compiler won't catch it.
+The `getParams` parser is only supposed to extract data from the HTTP request, but in the above example we're modifying the HTTP response by mistake in the definition of `getParams`.
+The compiler won't catch this mistake.
 Bob, for example, would recieve this response if he hit this faulty endpoint.

 ```haskell
 I don't mean what I say.
 Hello Bob